 How many bedrooms do you need?
 Do you need a garage?

 Once you’ve decided on the non-negotiables, it will be much easier to narrow down your search parameters, giving you a good list to start your hunt.

 TIP – Use Technology

-Most online real estate agents and portals give you the option to setup alerts for houses that match your parameters.
+Most online real estate agents and portals give you the option to setup alerts for homes that match your parameters.
 Look out for the ones where it’s possible to add inspection times and auctions to your digital calendar

 Open Home Inspections

 You’ve set up the alerts on your phone, planned out the calendar and resigned yourself to giving up your Saturday or Sunday sleep-in.
 Bring on the open homes.
 What’s the best way to approach them?
 Firstly, go to as many as you can.
 Open homes are about more than just the house.
 It’s a chance to see the rest of the street, explore the neighbourhood and check out the ‘competition’ – other potential buyers.